ptrs42/4create-tech-task/doc/Arch.md

 All projects are configured so that warnings are treated as errors.
 XML documentation is turned on so all missing documentation comments for public classes, methods, properties, enums, etc., will raise a warning which will also be treated as an error during compilation.

 Code metrics should be checked regularly.
 Maintainability index should be above 20 (indicator is green), Cyclomatic complexity should be below 25 for methods which is enforced by CA1502 maintanability rule which by default produces a warning if it reaches that number or above.
 Both Maintainability index and Cyclomatic complexity should be evaluated together.

+Naming is very important and it is better to err on the side of verbosity.

 ## Data persistence and auditing